semrush/intergalactic/website/docs/terms/privacy/privacy.md

 1. The European Data Protection Law, for individuals (“data subjects”) in the European Economic Area (EEA) and the United Kingdom (UK) or when the European Data Protection Law otherwise applies;
 2. For individuals residing in the State of California, the California Consumer Privacy Act 2018 (CCPA);
-3. For individuals residing in other jurisdictions, the applicable legislation on personal data protection (e.g., LGPD – Lei Geral de Protecao de Dados in Brazil).
+3. For individuals residing in other jurisdictions, the applicable legislation on personal data protection (for example, LGPD – Lei Geral de Protecao de Dados in Brazil).

 “Privacy Policy” refers to this Privacy Policy.